CyberTodd/SCS-C02-AWS-Security-Specialty/AWS.md

 - **Encrypted Env Vars**: Still exposed to those with view access

 - **Logging & Auditing**: CloudTrail for API activity
+- Grant s3:PutObject permission to Lambda function on S3 to grant minimum necessary permissions for accessing S3 while being securely confined within a VPC

 ---